KunaiGC/KunaiGC/README.md

 * The QSB is pretty straight forward and you only need to solder a few given spots.
 Make sure to check [**the solder guide**](https://github.com/KunaiGC/KunaiGC/wiki/Installation)

 ## Update the KunaiGC
-* To update the internal swiss version and the KunaiGC firmware please follow the [KunaiUpdater guide](https://github.com/KunaiGC/KunaiGC/wiki/Update-the-KunaiGC)
+* To update the KunaiGC firmware, the internal swiss version or install gbi (Game Boy Interface) please follow the [update instructions](https://github.com/KunaiGC/KunaiGC/wiki/Update-the-KunaiGC)

 ## You want to support our development?